Sam Houston Park: Old Place

+Kellum-Noble House

 While the Old Place is the oldest building in Sam Houston Park, the Kellum-Noble House is the oldest extant building from Houston.
 Part of its name is taken from Nathaniel Kellum, who built the house in 1847.
 Nathaniel Kellum built the house adjacent to his brickyard.
+Kellum sold the house to Benjamin Shepherd in 1850, who sold it to Zerviah Noble the next year, who used it as a school for primary education.
+She taught at the school until 1899.

 The house is constructed with two chambers (a "double-pen") separated by a breezeway, and the house is encircled by its double gallery.
 The City of Houston acquired the house as part of the purchase of land for the park in 1899.
 The Harris County Heritage Society saved the building in 1954 and commissioned its renovation by Harvin C. Moore before opening it as a county museum four years later.
-Kellum Noble reopened in 2019.
+The Kellum-Noble House reopened in 2019.

+Nichols-Rice-Cherry House

 The Nichols-Rice-Cherry House was built circa 1850.
 It was once located across the street from the Harris County Courthouse.
 Houston merchant Ebeneezer Nichols built the house, and soon after sold it to his junior business partner, William Marsh Rice.
 The house did not always remain at the location at Courthouse Square.
 Emma Richardson Cherry, a Houston artist, acquired the house, restored it, and moved it to 508 Fargo in the Montrose area.
 The Heritage Society moved the Greek Revival house to Sam Houston Park, and restored the building to many of its features when Rice owned it, but also set up a room to reflect Cherry's art studio.

+Originally constructed at the northwest corner of Congress Avenue and San Jacinto Street, opposite the Harris County Courthouse, it featured a wrap-around double gallery supported on both levels by Ionic columns.
+Later maps of the house suggest addition to the rear of the house, perhaps for a kitchen and servants' quarters.

+After the Cherrys acquired the house for $25 in 1896, they moved it to Montrose and resided there.
+In 1934, Albert Howell Howse's team of architects drafted detailed drawings of the house.
+Emma Cherry lived in the house until her death in 1954.
+The Harris County Heritage Society purchased the house in 1957, moved it to Sam Houston Park, where Harvin Cooper Moore conducted a new architectural survey and did restoration work.

+Fourth Ward Cottage

 The Fourth Ward Cottage was originally housing for a German family around the middle of the nineteenth century.
 Its original site was 908 Robin, west of the park in the Fourth Ward.
 After the Civil War, African Americans moved into this neighborhood now known as Freedman's Town.
 The current form of the house is a hybrid: a concatenation of an Arcadian cottage in the front abutted to a two-room cottage in the back to resemble the shotgun houses in the former neighborhood.
 The Heritage Society move the house to Sam Houston Park in 2002.